Sale!

 Terrarium, Aquarium, or plant on an island surrounded by water for humidity and to prevent escapes.

-Substrate: Provide the substrate suitable for the plant, not necessary for ants.
+Substrate: Provide the substrate appropriate for the plant, not necessary for ants.

 Decoration: Branches, roots

-Behavior : Forms long chains of workers who hold each other to catch the leaves and hold them together while another worker weaves the leaves together using a larva and its silk.
-The leaves provide protection and moisture.
-Very aggressive species that defends its territory.
-Oeocphylla smaragdina has been used in Asia as a biological pest control agent for hundreds of years.
-This species exhibits complex and evolved communication through pheromones, contact, and visual communication.
+Behavior : Forming long chains of worker ants that hold onto each other to grasp leaves and hold them together, another worker weaves the leaves together using a larva and its silk.
+The leaves then provide protection and moisture.
+This species is very aggressive and defends its territory.
+Oeocphylla smaragdina has been used in Asia as a biological control agent for hundreds of years.
+This species exhibits complex and evolved communication through pheromones, contact, and visual cues.

-Growth : Swarming at the beginning of the wet season.
-The queen founds alone and feeds her larvae.
-Can be matured in tubes.
-The colony reaches up to 500,000 workers but usually forms small interconnected nests made up of different leaf nests.
+Growth : Swarming occurs at the beginning of the wet season.
+The queen establishes the colony alone and feeds her larvae.
+Rearing is possible in test tubes.
+The colony can reach up to 500,000 workers but generally forms small, interconnected nests made up of several leaf nests.

-Quantity on sale: 1 guaranteed fertilized queen and her workers.
+Quantity for sale: 1 guaranteed fertilized queen and her workers.

 Photo and information: Antsore.net